Sol1du2/Edi-Rhasspy/README.md

 # edi-rhasspy
-This is my rhasspy configuration for my edi, my home assistant
+This is my rhasspy configuration for edi, my home assistant